tarantool/queue/README.md

 Otherwise, wait for a `ready` task to appear in the queue, and, as soon as it appears, mark it as `taken` and return to the consumer.
-If there is a `timeout`, and the task doesn't appear until the timeout expires, returns nil.
-If timeout is not given, waits indefinitely.
+If there is a `timeout`, and the task doesn't appear until the timeout expires, return 'nil'.
+If timeout is not given, wait indefinitely until a task appears.

 All the time while the consumer is working on a task, it must keep the connection to the server open.
 If a connection disappears while